umbraco/UmbracoDocs/14/umbraco-cms/extending/dashboards.md

 <figcaption>The Welcome Dashboard appears in the Content section</figcaption>
 </figure>

-You can read more about [creating a custom dashboard](../tutorials/creating-a-custom-dashboard/README.md) in the tutorials section.
+You can learn about [creating a custom dashboard](../tutorials/creating-a-custom-dashboard/README.md) in the tutorials section.
 Here you will learn how to build the dashboard itself as a Web Component.